pauloreis-ds/Machine-Learning-ROADMAP/2 - Regression/README.md

 ## Convert Between Classification and Regression Problems

 - In some cases, it is possible to convert a regression problem to a classification problem.
-For example, the quantity to be predicted could be converted into discrete buckets.
+The quantity to be predicted could be converted into discrete buckets.
 For example, amounts in a continuous range between $0 and $100 could be converted into 2 buckets:

 Class 0: $0 to $49
 Class 1: $50 to $100